swiftlang/swift-evolution/proposals/mmmm-distributed-actor-isolation.md

 Distributed actors are a special flavor of the `actor` type that enforces additional rules on the type and its values, in order to enable location transparency.

-They declared by prepending `distributed` to an `actor` declaration, like so:
+They are declared by prepending `distributed` to an `actor` declaration, like so:

 ```swift
 public distributed actor Player {